2023 Most Popular Social Sciences Bachelor's Degree Schools in Tennessee

 Women make up 49% of the social sciences majors at the school.

-Rhodes College landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree social sciences programs.
-Located in the large city of Memphis, Rhodes College is a private not-for-profit school with a small student population.
+Rhodes College did quite well in this year’s ranking of the most popular places for social sciences students to get a bachelor’s degree.
+It came in at #7 on the list.
+Located in the large city of Memphis, Rhodes College is a private not-for-profit college with a small student population.

 Women make up 56% of the social sciences majors at the school.